-Credit card expert Jason Steele offers yet another reason to love the Chase Freedom Unlimited®: The cash back comes in the form of Chase Ultimate Rewards® points, which could give you better value than straight-up dollars and cents.
+Additionally, the cash back comes in the form of Chase Ultimate Rewards points, which could give you better value than straight-up dollars and cents.

-Steele says Chase Freedom Unlimited® can be especially valuable when paired with the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®.
-That’s because you can transfer your Ultimate Rewards® points to one of those accounts and unlock greater rewards-earning potential.
+This makes the Chase Freedom Unlimited® can be especially valuable when paired with the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®.
+That’s because you can transfer your Ultimate Rewards points to one of those accounts and unlock greater rewards-earning potential.

 Even if you aren’t into traveling, Chase Freedom Unlimited® makes it easy to earn cash back on all of your daily purchases.
-Sure, you could earn more with its sibling card, Chase Freedom®, which offers 5% cash back in categories that rotate quarterly.
-But if you’re looking for a simple, no-fuss way to earn cash back at a competitive rate, this may be where your search ends.
+If you’re looking for a simple way to earn cash back at a competitive rate, this may be where your search ends.

 Everyone’s lifestyle and financial situation is unique, so you’ll have to figure out whether a cash back card is best for you.
 Do you travel regularly?
 If so, a travel rewards card might be a better option.

-If you’re sure that a cash back card makes the most sense for you, the next step is to figure out whether you want a flat-rate cash back card like the two presented here.
-Both offer 1.5% cash back on all purchases, so you’ll never have to think about making purchases in specific categories.
+If you’re sure that a cash back card makes the most sense for you, the next step is to figure out whether you want one like the two presented here.

-If you’re looking for a flat-rate cash back card and know you’ll pay off your balance monthly, it’s hard to go wrong with either the Chase Freedom Unlimited® or Capital One® Quicksilver® Cash Rewards Credit Card.
+If you’re looking for a cash back card and know you’ll pay off your balance monthly, it’s hard to go wrong with either the Chase Freedom Unlimited® or Capital One Quicksilver Cash Rewards Credit Card.

-If neither Chase Freedom Unlimited® nor Capital One® Quicksilver® Cash Rewards Credit Card seem like the right card for you, don’t stress.
+If neither card seems right for you, don’t stress.
 While both are excellent cash back cards, they’re far from the only options out there.

-To illustrate that point, here are three more cash back cards that may fit better with your lifestyle and spending habits:
+Here are two more cash back cards that may fit better with your lifestyle and spending habits.

 Other cash back cards to consider